Could your smartphone prevent the next pedestrian crash?

-DEARBORN, Mich. — In 2020, 6,516 pedestrians lost their lives in a traffic crash and another 54,769 were wounded.
+DEARBORN, Mich.
+(WXIN) — In 2020, 6,516 pedestrians lost their lives in traffic crashes, and another 54,769 were wounded.
 New technology being researched under Ford’s leadership is hoping to reduce that number using what many people carry around on a daily basis.

 While newer Ford vehicles with Ford Co-Pilot360 Technology can already detect and help warn drivers, the new technology would help expand vehicle sensing capability.